taranis-ai/taranis.ai/content/en/docs/settings/_index.md

 - Dark theme: Follows system or browser settings.
 - Infinite scroll: Automatically load more results near the bottom of a list.
 - Advanced story edit options: Expose extra Story Edit actions such as AI assisted summary, title, and sentiment actions.
 - Language: Switch interface language.
-Translation coverage is currently experimental.
+Currently only English is available; a German translation  is currently experimental.
 - Timezone: Choose how local times are displayed, or use the browser timezone.
 - End of shift: Used by Assess filtering and workflow planning.
 - Live updates: Enable Server-Sent Events so the UI can react to changes without a manual refresh.

 ### Onboarding tours

-Completed onboarding tours can be reset from user settings so they are shown again.
+Completed onboarding tours are tracked per user.
+They can be reset from user settings so they are shown again.

 ### Password